The 2023-2024 Belle Zeller Scholarship applications are now closed.

-Applicant’s Statement: In a MAXIMUM OF 600 WORDS, write a personal statement discussing your life experiences as they relate to your goals and social commitment.
-Make sure that evidence of your most significant, recent volunteer social commitment is discussed in your personal statement.
+Applicant’s Statement: In a MAXIMUM OF 600 WORDS, applicants must write a personal statement discussing your life experiences as they relate to your goals and social commitment.
+Please be sure to include evidence of your most significant, recent volunteer community service (within the past two years) is discussed in your personal statement.

-Statements longer than 600 words will not be read.
+Statements longer than 600 words will not be accepted.

-- All applicants are entitled to equal consideration in terms of equal opportunity/affirmative action provisions in accordance with Internal Revenue Service stipulations.
+I. All applicants are entitled to equal consideration under the terms of equal opportunity/affirmative action provisions in accordance with Internal Revenue Service stipulations.

-- All recommenders must include their contact information (email address and phone number) for the letters to be accepted.
+III.
+All recommenders must include their contact information (email address and phone number) on all letters to be accepted.